dkleehammer/carbon/README.md

 ### carbon
 ======
-A lightweight dependenciy injection library based on bottlejs and angularjs, but without features that are not always used
+An extendible lightweight, non-opinionated, dependenciy injection library and nothing more.

 ###### TODO/REVIEW
 - [x] services
 - [x] factories
 - [x] modules
+- [x] wrap
+- [ ] test cases (list in carbon.test.js file)

 1. How can we make the library easily extendible?
-2. How do we use modules to start something?
-We need a wrapper, but where in module or carbon level?
-3. Should we handle * imports?
-Technically it's bad to include all instead of just what you need
+Write initial test website containing injected router or views or something.
+2. Names probably need to be contain type, e.g. Factory should be appended to the end of the stored name, right now .service('Test') could be a factory